Near the top right of the canvas, spilled paint

 in oval lakes, ducks swim in perfect triangles.

-In this drop, the kingfisher’s beak dives toward the water
+In its drop, the kingfisher’s beak dives toward the water

 and time stops-

-The bell coincides plainly with the sun, settling
+The bell concurs plainly with the sun, settling

 guarantees stability, and thus to say,